7 arrested in Malaysia for suspected involvement in terror activities

 A third suspect from East Asia, 37, was arrested on Feb 23 in Petaling Jaya, Selangor, said IGP Khalid.
 He was believed to be a member of a terrorist group from East Asia that used Malaysia as a transit and shelter point.

+A suspected member of an East Asia terror group using Malaysia as a transit point.
+(Photo: Royal Malaysia Police)

-"He had entered in Malaysia in 2011 using a suspected fake student pass from a public educational institution in Lembah Klang," said the statement.
-Investigations showed the man was linked to another member of an East Asian terror group involved in helping members enter Malaysia before heading to Syria/
+"He had entered Malaysia in 2011 using a suspected fake student visa from a public educational institution in Lembah Klang," said the statement.
+Investigations showed the man was linked to another member of an East Asian terror group involved in helping members enter Malaysia before heading to Syria.

 Four of the suspects arrested were Yemeni.
 They were arrested on Feb 26 in Serdang and Cyberjaya, Selangor.
 Police said they were suspected of being part of a Yemeni rebel group and that they were involved in a syndicate that faked travel documents.